vazhin/online-thrift-store/README.md

 API Design [WIP]

-- Routes
+Routes:

 - [x] GET "/" -> product list ordered by most recent
 - [x] POST "/login"
 - [x] POST "/logout"
 - [x] POST "/signup"
 - [x] POST "/product/create" -> create a new product
 - [ ] GET "/product/:productId" -> product detail page
   - if owner is logged in, how will they edit the listing?
 - [ ] GET "/user/:userId" -> profile page, see a list of all their products

 To do: